 Unfortunately, due to the evolution of the terminal driver, there are 4 different structures which contain various portions of the driver data.
 The first of these (sgttyb) contains that part of the information largely common between version 6 and version 7 UNIX systems.
 The second contains additional control characters added in version 7.
-The third is a word of local state added in 4BSD, and the fourth is another structure of special characters added for the new driver.
+The third is a word of local state peculiar to the new terminal driver, and the fourth is another structure of special characters added for the new driver.
 In the future a single structure may be made available to programs which need to access all this information; most programs need not concern themselves with all this state.